opedromartins/spgym-experiments/README.md

 </div>
 <br>

-This repository contains the official implementation of experiments for the paper [Sliding Puzzles Gym: A Scalable Benchmark for State Representation in Visual Reinforcement Learning]().
+This repository contains the official implementation of experiments for the paper [Sliding Puzzles Gym: A Scalable Benchmark for State Representation in Visual Reinforcement Learning](https://arxiv.org/abs/2410.14038).
 This includes PPO, SAC, and DreamerV3 implementations along with scripts to reproduce all results.

-The code for PPO was adapted from the [CleanRL implementation](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari.py), and the code for DreamerV3 was adapted from the [official implementation](https://github.com/danijar/dreamerv3).
+The code for PPO and SAC was adapted from the [CleanRL implementation](https://github.com/vwxyzjn/cleanrl), and the code for DreamerV3 was adapted from the [official implementation](https://github.com/danijar/dreamerv3).
-The benchmark environment itself can be found at https://anonymous.4open.science/r/spgym-anonymous-F6FE.
+The benchmark environment itself can be found [here](https://github.com/bryanoliveira/sliding-puzzles-gym).

 ## Requirements